dannyboy849/Full_YOLOv11_Tutorial/Image_Conversion/README.md

 # Use frame_maker.py to convert your video into the proper .PNG format to feed into YOLO.
-Go to the frame_maker.py file and modify these two lines of code below.
+Refer to my "frame_maker.py" file and modify these two lines of code below.
 Replace the video_file variable with the path to the first camera angle.
 Next, copy the path to your frames directory in the processed_data folder and add /Camera1 to the path.

 Repeat this step for the second camera angle and make sure to add /Camera2 to the path.
 (Below is an example)